 Not just a pal, an internet transactor’s best friend.
 All you have to do is be sure that your PayPal account is set up before you attach it to your Airbnb.
 Then, put it on my tab.

-Airbnb payouts through Western Union comes with all sorts of extra baggage: minimum and maximum payment amounts, deposit charges and processing fees, currency exchange fees, all that jazz.
-My advice – choose another, easier, cheaper route.
+Airbnb payouts through Western Union comes with all sorts of extra baggage, incluyding minimum and maximum payment amounts, deposit charges and processing and currency exchange fees.
+Our advice?
+Choose another, easier, less expensive route.

 Options On Top Of Options

 Setting a minimum payout amount is optional.
-If you do opt-in for this rule, Airbnb will hold onto your host payments until they accumulate to the indicated minimum.
+If you opt-in for this rule, Airbnb will hold onto your host payments until they accumulate to the indicated minimum.
 In most cases, there’s a maximum minimum (wait a second…) of $8,000.
-This whole thing is more of a budgeting technique than anything.
+This is more of a budgeting technique than anything else.

 Similarly, payout routing rules are just another way to make Airbnb easier for you.
 You can manipulate these settings to split your payment among two or more payout methods that you have attached to your account.
 Easy as pie.